$130 $69 (save 47%)

 - Adidas NMD_CS2 Primeknit - An updated version of the celebrated NMD_CS1, the CS2 Primeknit are modern slip-on streetwear sneakers that feature minimalist styling and ultra comfort via Boost cushioning.
 The Ronin Pack release for this silhouette featuring two colorways in collegiate navy is especially sought-after.

 - Adidas Hamburg - As an Adidas Original silhouette, these blue shoes were originally released in the 80s as part of the brand’s Global City series.
 They were designed as indoor training shoes and are memorable due to their grooved side panels and T-toe design.
-The suede shoes are available in a variety of colorways including two blue hues, namely Collegiate Navy and Bluebird Blue.
+The Adidas Originals Hamburg are available in a variety of colorways including two blue hues, namely Collegiate Navy and Bluebird Blue.

 - Adidas 350 - These blue sneakers first found their way on the scene in the 80s as exclusive Japanese releases and were revived in 2016 as part of the brand’s Spezial line.
 Notable for their sleek and sporty appeal, the versatile leather footwear can be worn through all seasons and with most outfits due to their neutral colorways which include several shades of blue.